Suklenmung

-Suklenmung(1539–1552) was a king of the Ahom kingdom in medieval Assam.
+Suklenmung (died 1552) was a king of the Ahom kingdom in medieval Assam.
 Since he established his capital at Garhgaon (which would remain the capital of the Ahom kingdom till the establishment of the Tungkhungia kings), he is also called the Garhgaiya roja in the Buranjis.
 It was during his reign that Madhabdev and Sankardeva's son-in-law Hari were captured and Hari executed, which precipitated the departure of Sankardeva from the Ahom kingdom.